 Early Years Educator reference 1.2, 1.3 Criteria Students should contextualise to the observation linking to how their practice could be adapted to meet the needs / interests of babies and children aged between birth to 7 years, discussing how this promotes holistic development.
-1.2 An effective early years educator knows the expected patterns of children's development from birth to 5 years and has an understanding of further development from age 5 to 7.
-1.3 The early years educator must know the development patterns in babies and children from birth to 7 in the following areas: Children's development patterns to include: cognitive speech, language and communication development physical neurological and brain development.
+1.2 An effective early years educator knows the expected patterns of babies' and children's development from birth to 5 years old and has an understanding of further development from 5 to 7 years.
+1.3 An effective early years educator understands babies' and children's development patterns, including: • cognitive • speech, language, and communication development • physical • emotional • neurological and brain development.
 Assessed skills Students must be able to show an understanding of development patterns in babies and children in the identified areas.
 Professional discussion allowed?
 Yes, for both criteria.
-Students can use notes, observations, activity plans with reflections to help them to move the discussion forward.
+Students can use notes, observations and activity plans with reflections to help them to move the discussion forward.
 Students should not read from a script but can bring their learning experiences to the discussion to support them when meeting these criteria.